 Where to stay in Sofia Bulgaria as a solo traveller

-If you are travelling solo to Sofia for a few days, stay in a hotel or Airbnb in Centrum or anyway along Vitosha Boulevard.
-For a more local feel, I really like Obrishte and Yavorov, residential areas on the east side of the city centre.
+If you travel solo to Sofia for a few days, stay in a hotel or Airbnb in Centrum or along Vitosha Boulevard.
+For a more local feel, I like Obrishte and Yavorov, residential areas on the east side of the city centre.

 Here are my favourite places to stay in Sofia:

 - Moroccan-inspired Apartment ($) – spacious one-bedroom ground-floor apartment with a dreamy Moroccan bathroom in Yavorov